 It’s a great practice to regularly take pictures of your roof and the rest of your property.
-This is particularly important after any type of maintenance is completed; of course, this in addition to when you first bought it and after any major disaster like a hurricane or a tornado, especially one that involves heavy winds, which can cause significant long-term weaknesses that may not be immediately obvious.
+This is particularly important after any type of maintenance is completed; of course, this in addition to when you first bought it and after any major disaster like a hurricane or a wind damage, especially one that involves heavy winds, which can cause significant long-term weaknesses that may not be immediately obvious.

 Be sure that your images and videos are clearly stamped with the date and time – there are apps for that of course on iPhone, Android, and Windows phones – and take multiple pictures from as many angles make sense for your home or building.

 Video walkthroughs can help you capture everything as well.
 The more details you have, the more valid your arguments will be when it’s time to make a roof-related damage claim with your insurance company.

 After a wind, hail storm, tornado, or other natural disaster that could affect the state of your roof, it’s important to document as well.
 As soon as it is safe to enter the property, take pictures and videos of everything but particularly any obvious damage or weak spots.